mozilla-services/merino-py/docs/adr/0003-test-containers.md

 **Chosen option: A**

-[Testcontainers][2] is a widely adopted container-based test platform that supports a wide range of programming languages including Python and Rust, which are popular at Mozilla.
+Overall, we believe that increasing the scope of integration tests to verify third-party integrations with [Testcontainers'][4] will be the most effective and sustainable way forward.
-It would allow us to run any Docker containers in our integration tests in a lightweight and sandboxed fashion.
-Overall, we believe that Testcontainers' "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long-term would prove to be the most Cost Efficient option.
+Testcontainers "Test dependencies as code" approach best fulfills the Usability & Skill Transferability and Maturity & Expandability decision drivers and long-term would prove to be the most Cost Efficient option.